Car theory test question: Attitude

 View the DVSA car theory test explanation

-Reveal the DVSA car theory test explanation
+Reveal the answer and DVSA explanation

 In good, dry conditions, a driver needs to keep a distance of at least 2 seconds from the car in front.
 This should allow enough space for you to stop if the driver in front has to stop suddenly.

-Use BookTheoryTests.co.uk's free car practice theory test to check your knowledge before you sit the real DVSA car theory test.
+Use Book Theory Tests to work through free car practice theory test questions, check your knowledge and find any weak areas before you sit your real DVSA car theory test.

 Want to take a different DVSA practice theory test?